jun311k/SparseTransformerArchitecture/README.md

 ```

 This command:
-1. Generates Normal, Strided, and Fixed pattern masks
+1. Generates Normal, Strided, and Fixed pattern masks (all 1024x1024)
 2. Visualizes samples of each mask type
-3. Creates a side-by-side comparison of all three patterns
+3. Creates a side-by-side comparison of all three patterns (showing 128x128 samples from each)

 ## Color Mapping